emanoelhenrick/ProtoShop/README.md

-# Ignite Shop
+# ProtoShop

-Execício do Ignite React da Rocketseat: criação de um protótipo de marketplace usando SSR e SSG com Next.js.
+creation of a marketplace prototype using SSR and SSG with Next.js.